 Marc Pelletier is a business development and marketing professional in the built environment marketplace.
 He has committed himself to advancing the BAC's mission and providing leadership and support to the college wherever needed.
 Service on several committees reflects his commitment to the success of the college, particularly in governance and fundraising.
-He has a major role in the Institutional Advancement Committee (since 2006) and served as co-chair.
-Marc has also assisted in the Annual Retreat for the past few years, and served on several task groups from 2009-2011 that helped develop the new Strategic Plan for 2012-2107.
-He is a longtime member of the Nominations Committee, and also served on the Governance Task Group, which crafted the new set of BAC By-laws adopted by the Overseers on February 24, 2012.
+He held a major role on the Institutional Advancement Committee and served as co-chair.
+Marc has also assisted in the Annual Retreat for the past few years, and served on several task groups from 2009-2011 that helped develop the new Strategic Plan for 2012-2017.
+He was a longtime member of the Nominations Committee, and also served on the Governance Task Group, which crafted the new set of BAC By-laws adopted by the Overseers on February 24, 2012.

 Since 1968, Marc Pelletier has developed a multi-faceted career that has always been centered on design.
 He first worked as an apprentice to a builder on Martha's Vineyard, who was a designer, painter and sculptor and who taught Marc to always focus on detail, light and shadow, and especially craft.
 Several years later, Marc discovered the BAC.
 He wanted to learn how to be a better builder, not necessarily to become an architect.

 For several years, Marc studied at the BAC and worked in a number of architectural firms in Boston.
 While an associate at a Boston firm, an opportunity presented itself to manage construction of an office park in suburban Boston; this led to Marc's decision to pursue a new yet related career closely allied with architecture.
 For several years, Marc worked in program and project management and made the transition to marketing and business development, representing and advising design and construction clients.